ed-freitas/ps-projects-audition/README.md

 ```

 ## Task 6: Return the fields on the form
-The fields that are identified as PDF form fields are returned in an ordered dictionary, which contains each field with its respective value, as a set of key-value pairs.
+The fields that are identified as PDF form fields are returned in an ordered dictionary `res`, which contains each field with its respective value, as a set of key-value pairs.

 ```
 return res